 A Banner function that can monitor enrollment in one or more sections that meet on the same day and time, in the same room, with the same instructor.
 Cross-listing can also be used if an instructor wants multiple sections to appear together in WebCT.
 The cross-list code appears on SSASECT for each cross-listed section and additional information can be found on SSAXLST or SSAXMTI.

-In the printed and online Schedule of Classes, a section can appear under multiple subject headings.
+In the online public Schedule of Classes, a section can appear under multiple subject headings.
 This is most often used for Gerontology, International Studies, Peace and Conflict Studies and Women's Studies, but can be used for other departmental needs.
+Note: Cross-referenced courses do not appear within my.IPFW in the "Class Search" or "Look-Up Classes to Add" functions.

 A letter that appears after the section number (i.e. 01N, 02I, 03U) to assist with identifying special locations or instructional methods.
 Section suffixes are most commonly used by Continuing Studies, but are also used for institutional reporting, and by students when searching for sections.
 A full list of section suffixes is available here.